litmuschaos/litmus-ui/CONTRIBUTION.md

 5. Don’t skip husky pre-commit checks as it ensures your code is well formatted and linted as well.
 Please don’t bypass husky since non-formatted code are very easy to detect.
 6. Always ensure all the necessary CircleCI builds (frontend, backend, docker, etc) are passing, if not please open a detailed view and check the exact problem for the build failure.
+7. Please provide `<component>.stories.tsx` and `__tests__` along with each component you send a PR for.
-7. Keep the main repository as an upstream in order to always fetch from the main repository and keep your local branch as updated as possible to not hinder your work.
+8. Keep the main repository as an upstream in order to always fetch from the main repository and keep your local branch as updated as possible to not hinder your work.